Miksus/rocketry/docs/user_guide/session.rst

 Session
 =======

-:class:`redengine.Session` is a container of the Red Engine ecosystem.
+:py:class:`redengine.session.Session` is a container of the Red Engine ecosystem.
 They contain the configurations, scheduled tasks, shared parameters and the scheduler itself.
 All of these should exist prefetably in one session.